Taking a Longview on Smart Mobility

 A smart-city strategy makes it possible to imagine a future where elderly residents can schedule an autonomous vehicle transport them to a doctor’s appointment.
 Such a service would provide safe, personalized mobility for individuals unable to travel on crowded public transit or navigate the challenges of making the journey on their own.
 The impact is greater mobility, with more options for cost-effective transit that can also be programmed – unlike mass transit – for other errands, such as stopping by the pharmacy on the way home from the doctor’s office.
 This type of convenience is possible because of multi-modal strategies offering the flexibility of alternative mobility for any situation.

 Sensors, connectors and engineers from TE Connectivity are helping the rLoop team propel transportation forward at 700 miles per hour.
+(Video in English)

 In addition to improving quality-of-life for residents, smart-city strategies enable municipalities to leverage real-time data.
 This enables multiple municipal departments to quickly coordinate critical activities, such as adjusting and optimizing traffic flow during large events, rush hour, and extreme weather conditions.
 For the city, this capability to collect and transmit data, power, and signal based on a defined smart-city strategy for operating core systems creates crucial value, and well as residual benefits related to better managing the maintenance and repair schedules of transit, utility, and other key systems vital to public safety.

 A smart-city strategy does not mean that municipal projects will exhaust the city budget.
 In Columbus, officials focused on using the existing infrastructure and collecting more and better data before investing in new construction.
 This is how they developed a new solution for resident mobility.
 When implementing a smart-city strategy, municipalities quickly learn that optimizing the value of data enables better solutions – but implementation can vary in complexity, and results can be impacted by the city’s layout.